 After day 14, you become unstoppable.
 Your body will crave whatever you feed it.
 Feed it pizza and chips daily and you will crave and eat pizza and chips daily.
 Feed it broccoli daily and you will crave broccoli.
 After day 14 you will begin to crave your greens and need them on a daily basis.

 Leaky gut and healthy bacteria have been talked about quite a bit lately, with good merit.
 The bacteria in our gut is so beneficial for helping us absorb nutrients, digest food, and fight infection.
-Probiotics can also help with diarrhea, irritable bowel syndrome, allergies, and even urinary tract infections.
+Probiotics help support the gut, and it's a supplement we definitely recommend.

 You can get healthy probiotics by supplementation and by eating fermented foods such as kimchi, kombucha, yogurt, or fermented vegetables (like refrigerated sauerkraut).
 When supplementing, you want to find a high quality supplement that contains billions of live cultures and take this supplement first thing in the morning on an empty stomach.

-Vitamin A is a fat-soluble vitamin that enhances healthy vision, skin, bones and other tissues in the body.
-Vitamin A performs as an antioxidant and anti-inflammatory agent and plays an important role in the preservation of the heart, lungs, kidneys, and other vital organs.
+Vitamin A is a fat-soluble vitamin that supports health of the eyes, skin, bones and other tissues in the body.
 Maintaining a healthy balance of vitamin A is essential to good health.

 The surface of your eye has a clear lubricating substance called the tear film that nourishes and protects your eye.
 Vitamin A deficiency can cause cell mutations within the cornea below it, disturbing the tear film and resulting in dry, irritated eyes.
 You may experience surface irritation, redness, and moments of blurred vision.
-Long-term deficiency may also cause damage to the retina, which contributes to vision changes and can lead to vision loss.
+Long-term deficiency may also cause damage to other parts of the eye as well.

-Fixing a vitamin A deficit is pretty simple...eat more whole foods with vitamin A and take a multivitamin with vitamin A in it.
+Fixing a vitamin A deficiency is pretty simple...eat more whole foods with vitamin A and take a multivitamin with vitamin A in it.

 Animal Food Sources High in Vitamin A

-Eating foods rich in vitamin A can help to prevent dry eyes or alleviate them as long as the damage to your eye is minimal.
+Eating foods rich in vitamin A can help support eye health.
 Incorporating some of the following foods could help increase your intake of vitamin A. Animal food sources are not water-soluble and are stored in body fat.
 Therefore, overconsumption of vitamin A through animal food sources can become toxic, so be careful with the following!

 Also make sure that, if you choose to eat these meat sources, they are organic, grass-fed sources.